nap2000/docs/external-applications.rst

 To Answer a single Question
 ---------------------------

-Other Android applications can be launched from within FieldTask in order to answer a text, integer or decimal question.
+Other Android applications can be launched from within FieldTask in order to answer an image, text, integer or decimal question.
 The information required to start the other Android app is placed in the appearance column and consists of::

   ex:the_android_intent(parameters)